Pricey beers lift SABMiller's quarterly underlying sales

 In the meantime, SABMiller said it was committed to keeping employees motivated, despite what Clark described as a general tone of uncertainty among staff around future job security.

-He said the combination of its African soft drink bottling assets with those of Coca-Cola (KO.N), a deal announced nearly a year ago, was on track to complete in coming months.
-He declined to say what would happen to the business after the takeover by AB InBev, which serves as a bottler for PepsiCo (PEP.N).
+He said the combination of its African soft drink bottling assets with those of Coca-Cola, a deal announced nearly a year ago, was on track to complete in coming months.
+He declined to say what would happen to the business after the takeover by AB InBev, which serves as a bottler for PepsiCo.

 (Reporting by Martinne Geller; editing by Jason Neely and Susan Thomas)